Common Law Notice: A Complete Guide for Canadian Employers

 Which types of employees are not entitled to common law notice?

 Although most employees in Canada are entitled to common law notice, there are certain groups of employees who are not.
-This includes unionized employees, fixed-term contract employees, employees terminated “for cause” or wrongful dismissal, those with enforceable termination clauses, and employees who have signed releases.
+This includes employees resigning, unionized employees, fixed-term contract employees, employees terminated “for cause”, those with enforceable termination clauses, and employees who have signed releases.

 Unionized employees

-Employees who are unionized cannot sue for wrongful dismissal, as their rights are governed by a collective bargaining agreement.
-That doesn’t mean they’re not still protected, they just have other government bodies protecting them, specifically under the Ontario Labour Relations Act, 1995.
+Employees who are unionized generally cannot sue for wrongful dismissal, as their rights are governed by a collective bargaining agreement.
+That doesn’t mean they’re not still protected, they just have additional legislation governing them, specifically the Ontario Labour Relations Act, and their respective collective bargaining agreement

 Fixed-term contract employees